-I say: Let the baby sleep, wherever (s)he sleeps, whether on the breast, or bottle, or swinging …
+I experienced: Let the baby sleep, wherever (s)he sleeps, whether on the breast, with the bottle or when swinging …

-4. I’ve heard: You shouldn’t respond to baby’s every coo bo hoo; and carry him/her in your arms, otherwise (s)he will get used to it and get spoiled.
+4. I’ve heard: You shouldn’t respond to your baby’s every cry and pick them up, otherwise they will get used to it and get spoiled.

-I say: There’s no such thing as spoiling a baby being carried around a lot.
-We will give as many hugs and kisses as possible and even carry them around (wear them).
+I experienced: There’s no such thing as spoiling a baby by cuddling and hugging them a lot.
+We will give as many hugs and kisses as possible and even carry them around (or wear them).
 As they get older it gets harder to keep them wrapped in your arms and have a kiss anyway.

 5. I read that: We need to stop the night feedings, after 6-7 months of age.

-I say: We feed the baby, whenever the baby is hungry.
+I experienced: We feed the baby, whenever the baby is hungry.
 (Though I believe, it shouldn’t be too frequent after 6-9 months)

 6. I read that: The first teeth cuts around 6-7 months.

-I say: It is possible that the first teeth waits until 11 – 12 months.
+I experienced: It is possible that the first teeth wait until 11 – 12 months.

 7. I read that: You should never ever let a child under 2 years watch TV.

-I say: In case of emergencies, brief periods of child appropriate TV is always a life saver.
+I experienced: In cases of emergencies, like bathroom break or shower, brief periods of child-appropriate TV is a lifesaver.

-8. I read that: We shouldn’t give bottle to the child after 1 years of age.
+8. I read that: We shouldn’t give a bottle to the child after 1 years of age.

-I say: If the baby only drinks from breast or bottle and refuses glass or sippy cup, you keep on giving bottle.
+I experienced: If the baby only drinks from breast or bottle and refuses glass or sippy cup, you keep on giving the bottle.

 9. I’ve heard: Children can be potty trained before they are 1.

-I say: You can’t force potty train a kid, if he’s not ready for it.
+I experienced: You can’t force potty train a child if they are not ready for it.

 (Edit: You learn even more with new children.
-I potty trained my daughter at an early age with EC).
+I potty trained my daughter at an early age using Elimination Communication).

-10. I thought: Based on my knowledge of basic biology, if majority in the family are blonde, I should expect blonde children looking like me.
+10. I thought: Based on my knowledge of basic genetic biology if the majority of the family is fair-haired, I should expect to give birth to children looking like me.

-I had said: You children may not take after you at all.
+I experienced: You children may not take after you at all.